 What is SLS 3D printing?

 Selective laser sintering (SLS) is a method that uses a laser to sinter powdered material.
 A powdered form laser 3D printer aims the laser automatically at points in space taken up by a 3D model, then binds the material together to form a solid structure.
+Powder recovery will ensure your process is more sustainable.

 What material does SLS use?